uhh-lt/kaldi-tuda-de/README.md

 | [tuda_swc_mailabs_cv_voc683k_smaller_fst](http://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/de_683k_nnet3chain_tdnn1f_2048_sp_bi_smaller_fst.tar.bz2) | 1000h tuda+SWC+m-ailabs+cv | 12.69 | 14.29 |
 | + [lm_v5_voc683k](http://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/carpa_rescoring_language_model_v5_voc683k.tar.bz2) const arpa rescoring | 100 million sentences | 10.92 | 12.37 |

-All WER numbers are using Kaldi's FST for decoding without rescoring.
-Note that you can get an additional 10-15% relative improvement with a better language using RNN-LM rescoring, see [our paper](https://arxiv.org/abs/1807.10311) for more details.
+Most WER numbers in the table are using Kaldi's FST for decoding without rescoring.
+We have now added results for rescoring as well, which improves the FST decoding results further as expected.
+Note that you can also get an additional improvement with a better language using RNN-LM rescoring, see [our paper](https://arxiv.org/abs/1807.10311) for more details.

 We have developed a PyKaldi based solution to use the models with either a local microphone or network streaming in real time: https://github.com/uhh-lt/kaldi-model-server